ShreyaGoel03/Sales-and-Inventory-Management-System/README.md

 ## Databases
 The tables created and used in MySQL Databases are:<br/><br/>
 <b>1.
-Login Table</b>:This table stores the username, name, password and the type of user whether admin or salesman.
+Login Table</b>: This table stores the username, name, password and the type of user whether admin or salesman.
 The passwords are stored in an excrypted format.
 The details of the user during signup is stored over here.<br/>
 <p float = "center">
 <img src = "https://user-images.githubusercontent.com/43794593/154765442-1a5f00dd-ca62-4879-aa2f-900fc2026481.png" width = 40% height = 40%></p>